-The author states that on 27 June 2009 the author’s son had died of a heart attack.
+The second medical report showed that the author’s son had died of a heart attack.
 Prior to his apprehension, the author’s son did not have a medical history or bodily injuries.
 The author therein claims that her son died as a result of ill-treatment and torture inflicted by the police.

 The author also notes that despite numerous attempts on her part the State Party has failed to conduct an impartial and thorough investigation into the circumstances surrounding her son’s death.

 With regards to admissibility, the Committee must decide in accordance with Rule 97 of its rules of procedure, whether this would be admissible under the Optional Protocol.